 And while they basically offer the same features, they have a few added ones, such as:

-- An HF Mute button to engage or disengage the tweeter – so you can switch from slapping to classic sound quickly
+- Ultra-Hi and Ultra-lo switch button from the 100W version on – so you can switch from slapping to classic sound quickly

-- Scrambler – which is the name given to a distortion effect built into the amp and which you can control thanks to 2 knobs.
+- Overdrive SGT– which is the name given to a distortion effect built into the amp and which you can control thanks to 2 knobs.

-All these features make the BA Series very versatile combos, you can use it:
+All these features make the RB Series very versatile combos, you can use it:

 - At home – it’s perfect for practicing, whether at low volume OR with headphones

 - At rehearsals – it’s loud enough to play with a band and you can plug in another cab if need be